quicwg/base-drafts/draft-ietf-quic-transport.md

 protocol version.

-The client MUST set the VERSION flag and include its selected version on all packets until it starts protecting packets with 1-RTT keys.
-Only unprotected packets and 0-RTT protected packets can include a version.
+The client MUST set the VERSION flag and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server that does not have the VERSION flag set.
+With TLS, this means that unprotected packets and 0-RTT protected packets all include a version field.

 A client MUST NOT change the version it uses unless it is in response to a version negotiation packet from the server.
+Once a client receives a packet from the server with the VERSION flag unset, it MUST ignore the flag in subsequently received packets.

 Version negotiation uses unprotected data.
 The result of the negotiation MUST be revalidated once the cryptographic handshake has completed (see